elmergonzalezb/download_scholar_pdfs/README.md

 $python batch_download.py list_of_dois_or_titles.txt

-If you have multiple CPU cores available and want to use the multiprocessing implementation to speed up the http request / .PDF downloading process, use as such:
+If you have multiprocessing module installed and want to put it into use to speed up the http request / .PDF downloading process, use as such:

-$python batch_download.py list_of_dois_or_titles.txt True 10
+$python batch_download.py list_of_dois_or_titles.txt N

-(where True is True for multiprocessing, and the following integer the number of the available cores)
+(where N is the number of cores you may want to utilize)